NadiaSibai/YourVoice-project/README.md

 ---

 ## 🔹 Key Features
-- Real-time **Sign-to-Text & Speech** communication for Arabic-speaking Deaf individuals
+- Real-time **Sign-to-Text** communication for Arabic-speaking Deaf individuals
 - Optimized for **medical and emergency contexts**, ensuring faster, more accurate diagnosis
 - Built with **MediaPipe Holistic** for keypoint extraction and **BiLSTM networks** for temporal sequence modeling
 - Trained on the **KArSL dataset**, focused on medical terms, symptoms, and healthcare interactions